 India.
 Probably the original image was imported from India, but local craft men

 made simplified the original image and made many copies.
 So, Vishnu images

 spread to the Malay Peninsula and other vicinities.

-The inscriptions of Bhavavarman and Chitrasena exist at Si Thep.
+(The inscriptions of Bhavavarman and Citrasena exist at Si Thep.)

-Bhavavarman had not a son of the succession, so after the death, Chitrasena = Mahendravarman, Bhavavarman's younger brother succeeded the throne.
+The first king Bhavavarman had not a son of the succession, so after his death, Citrasena ( Mahendravarman, Bhavavarman's younger brother) succeeded the throne.
 C. Jacques says they were the sons of Vivavarman.

 kicked out Funan rulers, Bhavavarman I set up his capital at Sambor Prei Kuk